-If you’ve been using a particular drug for long enough and in sufficient quantities, you may have developed a dependency on it.
+If you’ve been using a particular drug for long enough and in sufficient quantities, you may have developed a physical dependency to it.
 If you stop using the drug, your body will need to readjust to its absence.
 Withdrawal is the process that occurs during this period of readjustment.

 Detoxing is the first phase of recovery from drug addiction.
 It addresses your physical dependence, allows your body to withdraw from the substance and puts you in the best position to commence ongoing treatment and therapy.